fverdugo/PartitionedArrays.jl/README.md

 [![Build Status](https://github.com/fverdugo/PartitionedArrays.jl/workflows/CI/badge.svg)](https://github.com/fverdugo/PartitionedArrays.jl/actions)
 [![Coverage](https://codecov.io/gh/fverdugo/PartitionedArrays.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/fverdugo/PartitionedArrays.jl)

 This package provides a data-oriented parallel implementation of partitioned vectors and sparse matrices needed in FD, FV, and FE simulations.
-The long-term goal of this package is to provide (when combined with other Julia packages as `IterativeSolvers.jl`) a Julia alternative to well-known distributed algebra back ends such as `PETSc` or `Trilinos`.
+The long-term goal of this package is to provide (when combined with other Julia packages as `IterativeSolvers.jl`) a Julia alternative to well-known distributed algebra back ends such as `PETSc`.

 At this moment, a simple FD or FE system can be assembled and solved in parallel with this package together with a Conjugate Gradient method from `IterativeSolvers.jl` .
 See the files [test_fdm.jl]( https://github.com/fverdugo/PartitionedArrays.jl/blob/master/test/test_fdm.jl) and [test_fem_sa.jl](https://github.com/fverdugo/PartitionedArrays.jl/blob/master/test/test_fem_sa.jl).